-(a)(1) The Public Body may issue and sell bonds or notes of the Public Body for the purpose of providing funds to carry out RCW 39.10.510 through .580, with respect to the development, financing, or operation of a Public-Private Facility or the refunding of any bonds or notes, together with any costs associated with the transaction.
+(a) The Public Body may issue and sell bonds or notes of the Public Body for the purpose of providing funds to carry out RCW 39.10.510 through .580, with respect to the development, financing, or operation of a Public-Private Facility or the refunding of any bonds or notes, together with any costs associated with the transaction.

-(2) Any bond or note issued under this section:

-(A) constitutes the corporate obligation of the Public Body;

-(B) shall not constitute a debt of the State of Washington or the Public Body within the meaning or application of the constitution of the State of Washington; and

-(C) shall be payable solely as to both principal and interest from:

-(i) the revenues from a lease to the Public Body, if any;

-(ii) proceeds of bonds or notes, if any;

-(iii) investment earnings on the proceeds of bonds or notes; or

-(iv) other funds appropriated by or to the Public Body for such purpose.

 (b)(1) For the purpose of financing a Public-Private Facility, the Public Body and Concessionaire may apply for, obtain, issue and use private activity bonds available under any Federal law or program.

-(2) Any bonds, debt, other securities or other financing issued for the purposes of RCW 39.10.510 through .580, shall not be considered a debt of the Public Body or a pledge of the faith and credit of the State of Washington or any political subdivision.

 (c) Nothing in this section shall limit a Public Body or any authority of the State of Washington to issue bonds for public works projects.

 RCW 39.10.560